RehcubGit/IKRig/Readme.md

 ArmatureBuilder
 ---

-First of all your model should be in T-Pose.
-Then you add your model to the scene and add the component ArmatureBuilder.
+Add your model to the scene and add the component <b>ArmatureBuilder</b>.
 * Open the configurator.
-* Select the root bone (which is preferably your hip bone) of your armature and hit "Add All Bones" this adds the selected root bone and all its children to the armature.
+* Go to the hip of the rig in the hierachy.
+Go to Add and "add bone and children".
+Now all the bones of your rig should be added to the armature.
-* Select (in the configurator) multiple bones and hit "Add Chain" to group them into a chain.
-Make sure you select them in desending order and that the bones are in a parent child relation.
+* But there might be some problems.
+The direction and length of the bone is calaculated based on the first child of the bone.
+So when for example the first child of the hip is not the spine, the hip will be wrongly calculated.
+Let’s fix that:
-* Go to the "Chain" tab and check if they are assigned the right way.
+  * Go to the bone tab, and select the hip.
+  * Look at the child names and click “Shift Children” until the spine is the first in the array.
+  * To apply that we need to recalculate the forward and length, just hit the 2 buttons at the top.
+* This could always accoure when the bone has more then 1 child bone.
+Just repeat the last step for this area.
+* Another point are the hands, here I find it more suitable to set them manually because when you use the IK target object later, the forward and up of the bone will be matched with the forward and up of the IK target object’s transform.
+So I find it easiest to set:
+  * The forward to point in the direction of the hand
+  * The up to point to the back of the hand
+* For the rest of the bones it is not really necessary to set their up direction, but it should be consistent between armatures.
+* To add a chain go back to the Transform tab:
+  * Select all transforms that are part of a chain.
+For example: (upperleg, lowerleg, foot).
+  * Go to Add and select Add Chain.
+  * Repeat that for every chain in your armature.

-Here you sould adjust the forward and up directions of the chain.
+* After that go to Chain tab (Here you sould adjust the forward and up directions of the chain):

   * The forward direction is the direction which points from the first bone to the second bone in local space of the first bone.<br>
   So when the y axis of the first bone points to the second bone then the forward direction is (0, 1, 0).